 Contour should be placed where the natural shadows fall on your face to give extra depth and dimension.
-The contour in iiiD foundation is part of the foundation and provides coverage all on it’s own.
+The contour in iiiD foundation is part of the foundation and provides coverage all on its own.
 It can be placed directly onto the skin and doesn’t need to be layered on top of other makeup.
-The areas you want to focus on are along the hairline of the forehead, underneath the cheekbones, and along the jawline.
+The areas you want to focus on are along the hairline of the forehead, in the hollows of your cheekbones, and along the jawline.
 You can also add some down the sides of your nose.
 Contouring will sculpt your cheekbones, narrow your nose, define your jaw, and make the forehead appear smaller.
 I have a great tutorial on Instagram under the highlight called ‘Contour’.

 Why should you apply Bronzer?

 Bronzer is helpful in giving your skin a naturally warm and sun-kissed glow.
-This is especially helpful during the winter months when our skin is missing out on some much needed sun!
-Look for a bronzer that is just a little warmer than your skin tone; you don’t want to choose something that ends up looking orange on your skin.
-Seint’s Bella Bronzer is the perfect shade, and will give you a gorgeous sun-kissed glow, no matter your skin tone.
+This is especially helpful during the winter months when our skin is missing out on some much-needed sun!
+Look for a product that is just a little warmer than your skin tone; you don’t want to choose something that ends up looking orange on your skin.
+Seint’s Bella Bronzer is the perfect shade and will give you a gorgeous sun-kissed glow, no matter your skin tone.

 When it comes to using bronzer, it should be applied with a fluffy brush that has more wispy bristles.
 My favorite brush is the Blush and Bronzer brush.
 Swirl the fluffy end of the Blush and Bronzer Brush around the Bella Bronzer and apply it to your face using soft, circular motions along the high parts of your face.

-Start by applying it onto your cheekbones, directly above your contour.
+Start by applying it onto the apples of your cheeks, directly above your contour.
 This adds a pretty, warm glow to your cheeks.
-Your face will have even more definition by adding in some warmth and little bit of sheer coverage using the bronzer.
-And then look for the areas the sun is going to hit, and give a little swirl of bronzer to those areas!
-Some areas you might want to include bronzer besides your cheekbones, are on the edge of your chin, the tip of your nose, and the outer edges of your forehead.
+Your face will have even more definition by adding in some warmth and a little bit of sheer coverage using the bronzer.
+And then look for the areas the sun is going to hit, and give a little swirl of product to those areas!
+Some areas you might want to include bronzer besides your cheekbones are on the edge of your chin, the tip of your nose, and the outer edges of your forehead.

 Bronzer vs. Contour

-Using contour and bronzer is easy once you know how.
+Using Contour and Bronzer is easy once you know how to apply them both.
 And it is made even simpler when using a makeup line like Seint.
 The key is just using the right colors/tones in the right places on your face.
 So just be sure to follow my complete guide to bronzer and contour!
-To review, Bronzer goes on the high parts of your face to give sheer coverage and a sun kissed glow.
+To review, Bronzer goes on the high parts of your face to give sheer coverage and a sun-kissed glow.
 And contour will provide you with actual coverage and will mimic the shadows of your face.